Bird watching on Brownsea

-Reclaimed as pasture in the 1850s, the lagoon was allowed to flood in the 1930s becoming a non-tidal brackish water lagoon offering a sanctuary to a vast number of birds.
+Originally managed as pastureland this area of Brownsea was allowed to flood in the 1930s, becoming a non-tidal, brackish water lagoon offering a sanctuary to a vast number of birds.

 In the colder months you can spot over wintering waders stopping off on their migratory journeys to feed in the lagoon.
 In winter it’s also possible see huge groups of spoonbills.
 These tall white birds can be seen swishing their spoon-shaped bills through the water as they feed.

-The lakes are located by land managed by the Dorset Wildlife Trust manage the lagoon and wetland areas and there is a suggested donation of £2 to enter this part of the island, which includes access to hides and admission to the Villa Wildlife Centre which has an exhibition, gift shop, toilets and a feeding station for red squirrels.
+The Dorset Wildlife Trust manage the lagoon and wetland areas and there is a suggested donation of £2 to enter this part of the island, which includes access to hides and admission to the Villa Wildlife Centre which has an exhibition, gift shop, toilets and a feeding station for red squirrels.